- BAPTISM

 Yeah, some churches are gonna be really particular about who does the baptizing, just like they get really particular about who performs marriage ceremonies.
 If you’re in one of those churches, don’t rock the boat unnecessarily.
 Make sure your leadership is fine with it if you perform a baptism.
 Usually the only reasons they won’t be are

-See, the baptizand needs to actually be a new Christian.
+’Cause the baptizand needs to actually be a new Christian.
 (As do you.)
-Really believes in Jesus.
-Really determines to follow him.
-Really repents of their previous life and lifestyle.
+Needs to really believe in Jesus.
+Needs to determine to follow him.
+Truly repents of their previous life and lifestyle.
 Really means it.
-Preferably understands a little bit about what they’re getting themself into (although let’s be honest; how much did any of us understand what we were getting into?
+Preferably understands a little bit about what they’re getting into (although let’s be honest; how much did any of us understand what we were getting into?
 But I digress).

 If the point of baptism is to embrace new followers, this point becomes less and less obvious the longer it takes to go from confessing Christ, to baptism.